Skip to main contentSkip to footer

 The artwork also shows a Fancy Shawl dancer and an Azteca dancer.
 “I picked female dancers because I wanted to capture that elegant essence of their spirit.
 As women, we are nurturers, and you can naturally feel that energy we carry,” Hinojos explained.
 “I wanted to incorporate movement, and I wanted to incorporate the Azteca dancers, and when they’re moving, they’re not dancing, they’re in ceremony, and everything they’re wearing has significant meaning.
 With the Fancy Shawl dancer, I was trying to be universal; the fancy shawl is not known to the Southwest as much, but when I go to a powwow–and I know powwow are not native to the Southwest either–but those things were brought to us, and I love going to powwows, and one of my favorite elements is seeing the Fancy Shawl dancers.”

-2023 Super Bowl artwork©Lucinda Hinojos / NFL
+2023 Super Bowl artwork© Lucinda Hinojos / NFL

-The one-of-a-kind artwork designed by Lucinda Hinojos (b.
+The one of a kind artwork designed by Lucinda Hinojos (b.
 1981; Pascua Yaqui, Chiricahua Apache, White Mountain Apache, and Pima (Akimel O’odham)), known as the first Chicana, Native American artist to work with the league.

 The 22 diamonds featured in the illustration represent Arizona’s 22 Native tribes.
 The art also shows the Sonoran Desert landscape, a corn stalk, a hummingbird, a saguaro cactus, a Barrell cactus, and prickly pear cactus.